Wooden Ships Comments on this Sparkman and Stephens sloop

-She is considered to be the inspiration for the Swan 36 but with a different keel configuration and was Moody’s Boat Show exhibit at the 1966 Earls Court Boat Show.
+Designed by Sparkman and Stephens and built by Moodys in 1965, Josephine VII was the last of a number of ocean racers built for Mr Cosby Smallpiece, she was built for the One Ton Cup series held in Sweden in 1965.
+Considered to be the inspiration for the Swan 36 but with a different keel configuration, she was also Moody’s Boat Show exhibit at the 1966 Earls Court Boat Show.

 Built by Moody’s of Bursledon on the Hamble to a very high standard at a time when Moody’s had some of the best craftsmen in the country.
 Tom Richardson of the Elephant Boatyard on the Hamble worked on her as an apprentice at Moody’s and recalls Olin Stephens insisting that the face of the laminated oak frames was perfectly faired and fayed to the planking.
 He also recalls the trouble they had fitting the bronze shoe to the underside of the lead keel, an interesting feature of the yacht.

 Sold by Wooden Ships on several occasions, the present owner bought her in Mallorca in 2014 and trucked her home for a refit which was undertaken by Tim Gilmore of Birdham Pool.
 The main issue was electrolysis and a large number of frame heels had to be replaced along with all new bronze floor bolts.
 A full list of the extensive work done and equipment replaced is available.